Growing Weed in Texas Guide

 Best strains to grow in Texas

 When it comes to picking a strain, there are countless options available.
-Indicas do fine across the state, but tropical-originating Sativa seeds do best in warmer climates.
+Indicas do fine across the state, but tropical-originating sativa seed strains do best in warmer climates.
 If you’re nearer the Gulf coast, Sativas like Acapulco Gold, which originated in neighboring Mexico, are perfect.
 Classics like Purple Haze, Blue Dream, Island Sweet Skunk and Berner's Cookies too, are ideal in Texas growing conditions.

 Texas weed laws